listspa/groot/CONTRIBUTING.md

 - run `npm publish dist/groot/list-groot-xxx.tgz`

 TODO: We should find a way to automate everything with something like "npm run publish:snapshot" or similar.

+# CI server

+We use the built-in continuous integration that comes with GitLab.
+Every push automatically launches a build, which you can see [on gitlab](https://gitlab.list-group.com/isp-bu/libs/isp.groot/pipelines).

+The build launches angular's unit tests.